It’s not all sunshine and rainbows when it comes to the internet. Undoubtedly, it’s a scary world out there when it comes to online fraud.

 1. Access only authentic URLs:

 It’s understandable that we can’t verify each and every URL we visit on our phone or computer, but at least try to shop from authentic e-commerce sites and provide personal information on reliable websites.
 One of the ways to double-check the authenticity of a URL before clicking on it is to Google the website name or URL and see what pops up.
+Additionally, if you suspect your device has been compromised, learning how to unhack your phone can be crucial in protecting your personal data and restoring your device’s security.

 2. Choose a trust-worthy URL shortener: